ivanov/kanten/README.md

-[ ] show more than just the visible columns (new bug) [ ] padding - add more empty columns to fill the visible space [ ] have kanten respect LESS flags (like `export LESS=-Ri', for example)
+[ ] show more than just the visible columns (new bug) [ ] padding - add more empty columns to fill the visible space [ ] have kanten respect LESS flags (like `export LESS=-Ri', for example) [x] BUG: kanten demo does not work to stay on the left most screen when pressing
+    spacebar - partially fixed this - but not completely. ok, fixed [ ] scroll for long contents
+[ ] better error message: this is too long:
+        Traceback (most recent call last):
+        File "/usr/local/bin/kanten", line 9, in <module>
+        load_entry_point('kanten==0.5.123', 'console_scripts', '
+        File "/Users/pi/code/kanten/kanten.py", line 107, in main
+        text, fname = read(fname)
+        File "/Users/pi/code/kanten/kanten.py", line 557, in read
+        with open(fname) as f:
+        IOError: [Errno 2] No such file or directory: 'kanten.'
+[ ] line numbering (:set nu)

 TEST PLAN
 ---------